 Since measurement sites will generally be far removed from Wi-Fi networks, it falls to mobile phone networks to provide the means of communication.
 This can be in the form of mobile data protocols, such as 3G/4G or even GPRS.
 In the (still quite common) situation where a data connection is not available, measurements can be packaged into SMS text messages which can then be forwarded to a web application using a service such as Twilio.
 For the remotest of regions, where even GSM cannot be found, it is even possible to use satellite technology to relay information.

 Innovation in this important element of M2M communications is moving rapidly.
-Vodafone have recently created a state-of-the-art cloud and analytics platform for IoT services which will provide the technologies, processes and best practices that will enable reliable and trustworthy solutions for hyper-connected industries.
+Vodafone has recently created a state-of-the-art cloud and analytics platform for IoT services which will provide the technologies, processes and best practices that will enable reliable and trustworthy solutions for hyper-connected industries.

 Gathered data can be sent to a web application hosted on a cloud server.
 Cloud computing provides an alternative to hosting your own server on-premises.
 The benefit of this is the security of a facility built for this purpose by one of the biggest names in technology (Amazon, Microsoft and Google all have cloud computing offerings), the removal of maintenance responsibilities, and access from anywhere with an internet connection.